ar3696233/SARA-AGENTIC-AI/README.md

 #  About SARA AI

-SARA AI is an **agentic AI-powered study assistant** built specifically for **visually impaired and dyslexic K-12 students**.
+SARA AI is an **agentic AI-powered study assistant** built specifically for **visually impaired K-12 students and students with dyslexia.**.

-It is **fully voice-controlled, personalised, and works directly in the browser** — no installation required.
+It is **voice-controlled, personalised, and works directly in the browser** — no installation required.

 The project aims to make **AI-powered education accessible for students who cannot rely on traditional text-heavy interfaces.**